nicovillanueva/redis-zk/README.md

 ## Implementation
 First and foremost, you need to use a Redis client which supports Sentinels.
 Most libraries do, such as Jedis.
 This library will connect to the Sentinel, and from there, connect to the Master.
-In order to get the host/port of a Sentinel, you should first query Zookeeper.
-On the path `/redis/sentinels` are listed all of the current Sentinels.
-You could for example list them all, and pick one at random.
-Then do a get on that zknode and you'll get the -space-separated- host and port of a Sentinel.
+In order to get the host/port of a Sentinel, the Watcher implements a simple webservice.
+If you query it on `:8080/sentinels` you'll get a comma-separated list of Sentinels.
+You should split it, and build your Sentinel list.
+TODO: Return a JSON

 ## Paths in ZK
 - `/redis`: Root, just that.
 It's empty